Dark matter even more elusive than previously thought

 In particular, the team concluded that the expected signal of the dark matter annihilation is much weaker than earlier estimates.
 Simply put: dark matter is harder to detect using dwarf galaxies than previously expected.
 Adopting the more holistic analysis therefore implies, counter-intuitively, that the gamma-ray data actually tells scientists less about dark matter than they thought it did previously.
 One immediate consequence is that there is still a possibility that dark matter annihilation explains one of the great current astronomical mysteries — the anomalous and unexplained gamma-ray glow that we see emerging from the center of our own galaxy.
 Until now, it was difficult to see how dark matter annihilation could power the galactic center anomaly but avoid generating a similar signal from the dwarf galaxies.

 The results strongly call for revising one of the key search strategies towards discovery of dark matter particles and the quest for physics beyond the Standard Model.
-More information can be found at the IOP news, and the paper can be found here.
+More information can be found at the IOP news, and the paper can be found at APS journals.